 Introduction by Julia Herz of the Brewers Association

 Julia has kicked off every conference since the first one in 2010.
-As the public face of the Brewers Association, which represents the craft brewing industry in the United States, Julia is full of stats and figures.
+As a spokesperson for the Brewers Association, which represents the craft brewing industry in the United States, and publisher of CraftBeer.com, Julia is full of stats and figures.
 She doesn’t need much time to provide us with an update on what is happening with craft beer in America.
 Come ready to take notes – this could be material for a blog post all in itself.

 Panel of San Diego Craft Brewers